phoenix-emperor/web-dev-bootcamp-2025/readme.md

 # WebDesignClass

-This project contains a simple HTML document for a web design class.
+This repository contains HTML files and assets for a web design class.
+It is intended for learning and practicing basic web development concepts.

-## Files

-- [class_1.html](class_1.html): Main HTML file demonstrating basic HTML elements such as headings, paragraphs, lists, and links.

-## Features
+## Contents

-- Multiple heading levels (`<h1>` to `<h6>`)
-- Paragraphs with sample text
-- Unordered and ordered lists
-- External link example
+- `class_1.html` — HTML file for the first class session.
+- `class_2.html` — HTML file for the second class session.
+- `messi.webp` — Image asset used in the HTML files.
+- `readme.md` — This documentation file.

 ## Usage

-Open [class_1.html](class_1.html) in your web browser to view the page.
+Open the HTML files in your web browser to view the web pages.
+You can edit these files to experiment with HTML, CSS, and images as part of your learning process.

+## Getting Started

+1. Clone or download this repository to your local machine.
+2. Open `class_1.html` or `class_2.html` in your preferred web browser.
+3. Edit the files as needed to practice web design skills.

 ## License

-This project is for educational purposes.
+This project is for educational purposes only.